Birds, Traffic, Machines

 This realism evolves from the process of making and considering what is captured by the the field recordist's microphone.
 In my practice, composing a soundscape is often a process of selecting, editing, and juxtaposing elements of different recordings made at different times to create a sense of a place, to promote a believable experience of being in that space.
 This sense of structure and reality comes from active aural engagement for both myself and those listening to my works.

-This work, "Dawn Birds, Light Traffic, Melodic Machines," seeks to provide a constructed scenario that connects realistic sounds in new and exploratory ways.
+"Dawn Birds, Light Traffic, Melodic Machines," seeks to provide a constructed scenario that connects realistic sounds in new and exploratory ways.
 That asks listeners to pay attention to aural details of different, often divergent, acoustic environments.
 And find in their overlap and interplay connecting dialogue.

 Soundscapes then not only provide ways of understanding places through their sounds, but prompt listeners to explore new ways of understanding those places through listening.
 "Dawn Birds, Light Traffic, Melodic Machines" offers two opportunities for listeners.